-Please note before you begin this guide that Windows 10 Mobile support from Microsoft stopped entirely in December 2019, so be aware you can only test on a local phone (there is no ability to publish your apps) and new versions of Visual Studio and/or GMS2 may eventually remove all support.
+Please note before you begin this guide that Windows 10 Mobile support from Microsoft stopped entirely in December 2019, so be aware you can only test on a local phone (there is no ability to publish your apps).

 IMPORTANT!
 This article assumes that you have gone through all the steps outlined in the article Setting Up UWP For Windows 10 Desktop.